temmy222/PyTOUGHREACT/paper/paper.md

 be more involving.
 As a result of this, numerous tools have been created that wrap around the executables.
-Examples of such include PetraSim (Yamamoto, 2008) for running and viewing simulation results, TOUGH2VIEWER (Bonduà et al., 2012) and TECPLOT (Tecplot, 2013) for postprocessing and visualizations and IGMESH for both building and integrating visualization tools suited especially for irregular gridding (Hu et al., 2016).
+Examples of such include PetraSim (Yamamoto, 2008) for running and viewing simulation results, TOUGH2VIEWER (Bonduà et al., 2012) and TECPLOT (Tecplot, 2013) for postprocessing and visualizations and IGMESH for both building and integrating visualization tools suited especially for irregular gridding ([@Hu:2016]).
 For scripting purposes, PyTOUGH (Croucher, 2011) and TOUGHIO (Luu, 2020) are used for pre and post processing of TOUGH2 simulations.
 So far, no tool exists for scripting of the reaction softwares of TOUGH.
 Reactive processes as with other processes are subject to uncertainties and thus need to be adequately accounted for in engineering studies.
 To enable this with the TOUGHREACT